cda-tum/fiction/docs/getting_started.rst

   cmake ..
   make

 Several options can be toggled during the build.
 For a more interactive interface, please refer to ``ccmake`` for a full list of supported customizations.

 The CLI tool can then be run using::

   cli/fiction

 See :ref:`cli` for a full user guide.

+As an alternative to this build workflow, the CLI tool is also available as an image for a `Docker container <https://www.docker.com/>`_.
+The respective ``Dockerfile`` is available in the base directory.

 .. _header-only: